Ireland out to complete treble over England

 It's a repeat of the Lord's encounter four years ago, when Ireland gave England an almighty scare before being skittled out for 38 in their second innings to give the hosts a 143-run victory.

-Irish seamer Tim Murtagh took a superb 5-13 as England were skittled out for 85 before lunch on the first day of the 2019 Test.
+Irish seamer Tim Murtagh took a superb 5-13 as England were bowled out for 85 before lunch on the first day of the 2019 Test.

 The shock was on as Ireland made 207 in reply and they were chasing a victory target of 182 after England's second innings - the highlight an unlikely 92 from nightwatchman Jack Leach.